Dark energy-dark matter interactions as a solution to the $S_8$ tension: Method and cosmological probes

-In order to constrain this set of parameters we consider the same cosmological data sets as in \cite{Lucca2020Shedding}, namely the CMB mission \textit{Planck} 2018 \cite{Aghanim2018PlanckVI} (including the temperature, polarization and lensing likelihoods, henceforth only referred to as \textit{Planck}), the BAO data gathered by the 6dF Galaxy Survey (6dFGS) \cite{Beutler2011Galaxy}, the Sloan Digital Sky Survey (SDSS) and the Baryon Oscillation Spectroscopic Survey (BOSS) \cite{Ross2014Clustering, Alam2016Clustering}, as well as the SNIa Pantheon catalog \cite{Scolnic2017Complete}.
+In order to constrain this set of parameters we consider the same cosmological data sets as in \cite{Lucca2020Shedding}, namely the CMB mission \textit{Planck} 2018 \cite{Aghanim2018PlanckVI} (including the temperature, polarization and lensing likelihoods, henceforth only referred to as \textit{Planck}), the BAO data gathered by the 6dF Galaxy Survey (6dFGS) via the measurement of $D_V/r_{\rm drag}$ at $z=0.106$ \cite{Beutler2011Galaxy}, by the Sloan Digital Sky Survey (SDSS) from the MGS galaxy sample at $z=0.15$ \cite{Ross2014Clustering}, and by the Baryon Oscillation Spectroscopic Survey (BOSS) from the CMASS and LOWZ galaxy samples of SDSS-III DR12 at $z=0.2-0.75$ \cite{Alam2016Clustering}, as well as by the SNIa Pantheon catalog \cite{Scolnic2017Complete}.
 However, here we refrain from including any prior on $H_0$ coming from late-time measurements such as the one reported by the SH0ES collaboration \cite{Riess2019Large}, following the arguments recently pointed out in e.g., \cite{Benevento:2020fev, Camarena:2021jlr, Efstathiou:2021ocp}.
 Henceforth, we will refer to the combination of \textit{Planck}, BAO and Pantheon as \textit{baseline}.
+Clustering constraints such as redshift-space distortions are also not included in the current analysis.